shahid129/oliver-dein/README.md

 The plan for this project was carried out using the Agile Methodology in Github.
 User Stories were created using the issues on the git hub.
 Each user story explicitly explains the purpose of the issues.
 Each user story is segmented into acceptance criteria and tasks.
 It was prioritised using GitHub labels with different colors.
 Once the issues are created they are moved to the User Stories kanban board.
 The Kanban board has three main columns, To Do, In Progress and Done.
 Once you start working with the user story, you move it to the To Do column and when finished move it to the Done column.
 Following this pattern of work gives you a full-on idea about the progress of the project.

-The epics were created using the milistones on github.
+The epics were created using the milestones on github.
 Each epic was created and related issues were added to it.
 A time frame was added to make sure the tasks were done on time.

 - ### As a site user
     - I can rapidly understand what the website is offering so that I can determine whether it satisfies my needs.